 The Operative Clause

-The operative clause, is the call to action—the very reason the resolution was drafted in the first place.
+The operative clause is the call to action—the very reason the resolution was drafted in the first place.
 This is the most important part of the resolution and should be written very clearly.
 There should be no doubt as to what specific action is being requested.

 Also, the called-for action must be appropriate to the problem outlined in the preamble.
 Often, an operative clause will contain more than one call to action.
 Unfortunately, these other calls to action are usually associated with peripheral issues and are therefore not truly pertinent solutions to the issue at hand.
 This only serves to confuse the reader and, to the various committees which most review the resolutions, detracts from the proper call to action.

 Keep it simple.
 Keep it action oriented.
 And keep it free of ambiguous terms.